prajapati-incontrol/gd4ps-jax/README.md

-# JAX implementation of Distribution System State-Estimation
+# JAX implementation of Distribution System State-Estimation (Ongoing)

 This project is open-source version of a private repository for Distribution Power Sytem State Estimation using [JAX](https://github.com/google/jax).
 It leverages the rich topological structure of power grids, modeled as simplicial complexes, to improve the accuracy and robustness of state estimation models.